SonWoohun/Woohun-s-Blog/_posts/2022-06-12-ControlCountryside.md

 ## II.
 Theoretical Model: the extent of the colonial power infiltration to the village and the degree of autonomy of the village (Unfinished)

 Hisama Genichi (久間健一), a agricultural bureaucrat of the Government-General, pointed out that the major agents of the colonial agricultural development as **the authorities**, **agricultural organizations**, and **corporate landlords**.
 The first two can be abstracted as the rule of _Colonial Authorities_, while the last can be called as the rule of _Capital_ on countryside.
 However, effectiveness of infiltration from these two sources can change depending on the quality of rural society where the rule take place.
+This is because the agents inside the countryside reacts differently to those rules.

+The author of this paper suggests four factors that determines the countryside's reaction.
+1. How autonomous are peasants in the rural society that confronts colonial authorities and capital's intrusion.
+1. Which does the leader of the rural society represent?
+The colonial authority or the members of the village?
+1. Which organization leads the village development project?
+The government's or the village's?
+1. Is the rural society aristocratic (exclusive) or plebeian (open)?

+To put all these factor together, consider a quadrant of which horizontal axis represents **the extent of the colonial power (capital) infiltration to the village** and vertical axis represents **the degree of autonomy of the village**.